How to make washed-out and golden skintones in darktable

 The trick is basically a two-step operation: raising color temperature while lowering saturation.
 So here is the original image:

-First of all, let’s raise the exposure by 1.5EV:
+- Raise the exposure by 1.5EV:

-And now comes the actual trick part.
-Switch back to the basic tab and in the white balance plug-in drag the temperature in slider all the way to 12K:
+- Switch back to the basic tab and in the white balance plug-in drag the temperature in slider all the way to 12K:

-The effect is eye-watering, but that’s not for long, because the next thing you need to do is going to the color tab and lowering saturation in the color correct plug-in.
+- Go to the color tab and lower saturation in the color correct plug-in.
 If you go for 0.40, you get nice goldish skintones:

 If you go for 0.20, you get the exact washed-out look of the final image:

-The last recommended part here is to bump clarity by applying a highpass filter in overlay blending mode.
+- Bump the clarity by applying a highpass filter in overlay blending mode.

 As you can see, it’s really fairly simple.
 However the effect can be rather harsh depending on scene, and while it works on girls and babies, it doesn’t exactly work on flowers and squirrels.
 Puppies and kittens?
 Mmmaybe.
 Use it wisely.